Rotational moulding & how is it made?

 The relatively low cost of moulds and material lends itself to making large mouldings.
 Then the structural limitations of polyethylene on its own become apparent and reinforcing can be added to suit the particular need.
 This can be quite localised, such as for latch and hinge mountings on a case, or more extensive, such as a full steel chassis that is enveloped in the moulding.

 If the requirement is for an enclosure even larger than the processing equipment allows then mouldings can be joined.
-This can be done by fabricating a steel chassis to the size required and hot air welding mouldings together to make an airtight whole.
+This can be done by fabricating a steel chassis to the size required.
+Together with hot air welding mouldings to make an airtight whole.
 This technique can also help where a custom solution is needed.
 Larger cases currently available are over 2,5m long with height and depth over 0,5m, and further bespoke design options can be incorporated as needed.

 How are rotational moulds made?